esdesignstudio/es-nuxt3-template/wordpress/wp-content/plugins/hide-admin-bar-based-on-user-roles/README.txt

 = 3.0.0 =
 Security Fixes and Improvements.

-= 3.1.0 =
-Security Fixes and Improvements.

-= 3.2.0 =
-Security Fixes and Improvements.

-= 3.3.0 =
-Security Fixes and Improvements and multisite support added.

-= 3.4.0 =
-Security Fixes and Improvements and multisite support reverted.

 == Upgrade Notice ==
 Always keep updated.
 We frequently provide latest updates to run plugin smoothly with all other WordPress plugins and themes.